2021 Child Development & Psychology Degree Guide

-A Spike in Child Development & Psychology Degrees
+Rapid Growth in Child Development & Psychology Degrees Awarded

 Well-developed interpersonal and communication skills will be important in this major as you work with professors, peers, and patients.
 Practice active listening and empathy as you interview patients, observe behavior and write accurate reports and papers on your findings.
 Compassion and understanding is necessary as you encounter people from diverse backgrounds who could suffer from mental disorders.
 You will be relied on to be trustworthy, approachable and keep information in confidence.